 Grant Opportunities

-To respond to the growing respite care needs of Colorado’s family caregivers, the Colorado Respite Coalition, a program of Easterseals Colorado, is seeking applications from qualified entities currently providing respite services.
+To respond to the growing respite care needs of Colorado’s family caregivers, the Colorado Respite Coalition, a program of Easterseals Colorado, is seeking applications from qualified non-profit and for-profit agencies which already provide respite care.
 Respite care provides family caregivers with a break from caregiving.
 Respite care can be provided in a home, at a center, or in the community.
 The key is that the caregiver must have the opportunity to leave and know their loved one is being cared for.
 This grant program supports services across the lifespan and health and disability spectrums and serves the entire state of Colorado.
+Grants are not available to individuals providing respite care independently.

 This grant program is funded through Colorado State General Funds and is managed by Easterseals Colorado and the Colorado Department of Human Services, State Unit of Aging.
 The intent of these funds is to increase access to respite care options for family caregivers and to help agencies build the capacity to provide additional services.
 All funds are specified to be used to support families as a Payer of Last Resort (i.e., families who do not actively receive respite allocations through Medicaid waivers or other funds).